Lessons and Programs

 An eight-week program designed to give new riders an introduction to riding.
 Riders have one hour of riding or stable management per week.
 The Learn to Ride program runs from November to March while the Little Bits program is on hiatus.
 The use of a riding helmet and boots are included.

-REGISTRATION FOR 2020 SUMMER CAMPS WILL BEGIN IN JANUARY 2020.
+REGISTRATION FOR 2020 SUMMER CAMPS IS NOW OPEN.

 Please ask the office for information on opportunities for continuing development through our long-term Horsemanship Program after the introductory programs.

 Between 4 – 6 riders per class for Learn to Ride.
 10 riders per class for Mini/Junior Riders.

 WELCA reserves the right to assign lesson horses and design the make-up of the group lessons

 Children under the age of 14 must be escorted to and from the arena/classroom by a parent or guardian

 Family members are encouraged to watch the lesson from the viewing area

 Off Horse Lessons - ALL Classes and Levels